Karthikdude/OpenRedirectScan/README.md

    pip install waybackurls
    ```

+---

 ## Usage

 ### Prepare Payloads

-- Create a file named `openredirectPayloads.txt` in the same directory as txt or use default payloads .
+1. Create a file named `openredirectPayloads.txt` in the same directory as the tool.
-- Add your custom payloads to this file, one per line.
+2. Add your custom payloads to this file, one per line.
+You can also use the default payloads provided with the tool.

 ### Run the Tool

+Execute the script using the following command:

 ```sh
 python openredirects.py